AdamantLife/LiteGraph-ArrayNodes/README.md

 ![Custom Map Function Sample](readme-images/custom-function.png)

 ## Array Nodes
-The following nodes (with the exception of `Array Reduce`) output both an Array and the length of the outputted Array.
+The following Nodes (with the exception of `Array Reduce`) output both an Array and the length of the outputted Array.

 ### Array Create
 Creates a new array using the `Array(length)` constructor.
-Has a length property which dictates the length of the created array.
+Has a `Length` property which dictates the length of the created array.
 The new Array is filled with null values.
 Accepts an optional input which is an `ArrayFunctionBase` and will be mapped to the new array (via `newarray.map(fn);`).

 ### Array From Variable
 Creates a new array using the `Array.from(value)` method.
-Has a variable name property which will be used to retrieve the desired Variable from the global scope.
+Has a `Variable` string property which will be used to retrieve the desired variable from the global scope.
 Accepts an optional input which is an `ArrayFunctionBase` and will be mapped to the constructed array (via `newarray.map(fn);`).

 ## Array Manipulation Nodes
 The following Nodes correspond to Javascript Array methods and all accept an Array Node as their first input.